Boosted (company): Kickstarter Boosted Boards

 The first Boosted Boards were offered in a Kickstarter running from September 11, 2012 to October 11, 2012, collecting $467,167 with 1,110 backers.
 The first boards shipped in February 2014.

 First gen Boosted Boards

 The official Boosted line-up was launched November 5, 2014 and consisted of three models.

 Second gen Boosted Boards

 The second generation boards were announced on May 19, 2016.
 The second generation features an upgrade to the electronics and drive train of the board.
 New boards featured modular components such as the motors, skid plates, ESC, and battery.
 Second generation was also launched with two battery sizes, the 99 watt-hour SR battery and the 199 watt-hour XR battery.
-Originally announced with a singe motor variant, the 2nd generation later discontinued development of this board due to an XR battery recall and subsequent shipping delays.
+Originally announced with a single motor variant, the 2nd generation later discontinued development of this board due to an XR battery recall and subsequent shipping delays.

 Third gen Boosted Boards

 The third generation Boosted Boards were introduced on April 17, 2018.
 The line exists of four models, with the Boosted Mini, a smaller electric skateboard.
 The major difference between 2nd gen and 3rd gen boards comes with their construction, as they now only use in house Boosted components (deck, wheels, trucks).